-Starting with c.6,400 China A shares, we screen for:
+Starting with c.9,500 companies in China, we screen for:

 - Exposure to one of the seven structural growth themes. - Market capitalisation above \$500m.
 This means that there is enough daily liquidity in the stock that the Fund can efficiently deploy inflows and address outflows.
 This also ensures that as the Fund grows, it can still invest in companies without becoming the dominant shareholder.